Where to Stay in Florence: Best & Safest Areas (By a Local)

 • Highlights: Elegant rooms, rooftop terrace with city views, free breakfast

-• Perfect for: Couples looking for a romantic stay
+• Perfect for: Couples looking for a comfortable stay

 Check availability & book here